 Any type of light bulb can be used, not a specific one preferred.

-For this setup a silver cup/crown/bowl light bulb was used.
+For this setup silver cup/crown/bowl light bulbs were used.

 Period: 1960s, 1970s, 1980s – Mid-Century Modern.

-Other versions: Also made as a big floor lamp with 3 globe lamps.
-A flush mount with 3 and 6 lamps and made in brass with long and short tubes.
-In the late 1970s, early 1980s they were also produced in white.
-These lamps were also used as wall lamps and even as a table lamp.
+Other versions: This Gaetano Sciolari Boulanger flush mount exists as a big floor lamp with 3 globe lamps.
+Also a flush mount with 3 and 6 lamps and made in brass with long and short tubes.
+In the late seventies, early eighties they were also produced in white.
+These lamps were also used as wall lamps and today even as a table lamp.

 Angelo Gaetano Sciolari

 Angelo Sciolari (1927-1994) graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari Lighting company at the age of 22.

 His first designs in the 1950’s were Sputnik inspired pendants; of course it was the space age.